Covid 19 coronavirus: PM Jacinda Ardern urges older Kiwis to stay home and stay safe

 Ardern said news of the death was "devastating", but it was "a reminder of the fight we have on our hands" and why the country was in level four lockdown.

 The total number of Covid-19 cases in New Zealand is now 514.
-Nine are in hospital and two in intensive case.
+Nine are in hospital and two in intensive care.

 "It is a very sad day.
 It also brings home exactly why we are taking such strong measures to stop the spread of this virus," Ardern said.